The Hodge and Tate conjectures for hyper-K\"{a}hler sixfolds of generalized Kummer type: Geometry of generalized Kummer sixfolds

-If $K$ is projective, then there exists a uniquely determined (up to isomorphism) K3 surface~$S_K$ such that $Y_K$ is a moduli space of stable sheaves on $S_K$. \end{theorem} In the above statement, $G\cong (\ZZ/2\ZZ)^5$ is the subgroup of $\Aut_0(K)$ defined in \S\ref{subsec:aut0}.
-Taking moduli spaces of stable sheaves on K3 surfaces is a prominent source of construction of hyper-K\"ahler varieties of $\mathrm{K}3^{[n]}$-type, see \cite{huybrechts2010geometry} and \cite{BM14b}. \begin{remark} Choosing any ordering $W_i$, $i=1,\dots,16$, of the irreducible components of $W$, the blow-up $\tilde{K}\to K$ may be performed as the successive blow-up of the strict transforms of the $W_i$.
-This can be checked via a local computation or applying the general~\cite[Proposition 2.10]{kiem}.
+If $K$ is projective, then there exists a uniquely determined (up to isomorphism) K3 surface~$S_K$ such that $Y_K$ is birational to a moduli space of stable sheaves on $S_K$. \end{theorem} In the above statement, $G\cong (\ZZ/2\ZZ)^5$ is the subgroup of $\Aut_0(K)$ defined in \S\ref{subsec:aut0}.
+Taking moduli spaces of stable sheaves on K3 surfaces is a prominent source of constructions of hyper-K\"ahler varieties of $\mathrm{K}3^{[n]}$-type, \cite{huybrechts2010geometry}.
+By \cite{BM14a, BM14b}, in the projective case $Y_K$ can be realized as a moduli space of stable objects in the derived category of $S_K$.

+\begin{remark} Choosing any ordering $W_i$, $i=1,\dots,16$, of the irreducible components of $W$, the blow-up $\tilde{K}\to K$ may be performed as the successive blow-up of the strict transforms of the $W_i$.
+This can be checked via a local computation or by applying the general~\cite[Proposition 2.10]{kiem}.
 We thus find a sequence

 where $p_i$ is the blow-up of $\tilde{K}_{i-1}$ in a smooth submanifold $\bar{W}_{i} \subset \tilde{K}_{i-1}$; each $\bar{W}_i$ is the iterated blow-up of the $\mathrm{K}3^{[2]}$-manifold $W_i$ along smooth surfaces. \end{remark}